Harold F. Williamson, Sr. (1901-1989) Papers

 The papers of Harold F. Williamson, Sr. fill seven boxes, and span the years 1926 to 1987.
 They illustrate the process of writing business histories, from proposal to publication, and the teaching of economic history over six decades from the 1920's into the 1970's.
 These materials are divided into seven broad categories: biographical materials, education, correspondence, teaching files, speeches and presentations, associations and organizations, and publications.

-The largest subseries, teaching files, retains the topical arrangement that Williamson preferred, and is further subdivided into general topics, Europe and Great Britain, United States, and student papers.
-The lecture notes in these folders and in the education folders document in meticulous detail the teaching of economic history over several decades.
+The notes in the teaching files (the largest part of this collection) and in the education folders document in meticulous detail the teaching of economic history over several decades.

 Correspondence with colleagues comprises another large portion of the papers.
 The warmth of these letters, and the effusive congratulatory notes the Williamson received upon his retirement, build a picture of the man's close friendships and personality that would otherwise not be represented.
 Little material exists from what must have been extensive correspondence with publishers and coauthors, and even less describes Northwestern University, its economics department, and faculty.